 The Allotments at Cley are let by the Trustees of the Miss H D Knott Will Trust to Cley Parish Council.
-The Parish Council is the tenant of the allotment site and that tenancy runs through until October 2016.
+The Parish Council is the tenant of the allotment site.

 The present allotment site on Church Lane, Cley, is now some 5 acres.
 There are a total of seventysix 10 rod plots.
 Some of the plots are subdivided, so you would not need to have a whole 10 rod site.
 10 rods are equal to 302.5 square yards or roughly 23 feet x 117 feet.

 The site is west facing, it has a water supply and offers limited parking on site near to the entrance gate.
 The Village Hall Car Park is adjacent to the site.
 There is a central track, also a public right of way, which runs from east to west on the site measuring 2.5 metres in width.
 This does allow access for tractors to the site for the delivery of such things as manure.